What is Shiatsu? Shi- `a – Tsu is a Japanese word meaning "finger pressure".

 In other words, tsubos are places where energy is particularly active and easily accessed.

-Scientific research shows that meridians and tsubos are intrinsically connected with the body internal organs and systems.
+Scientific research shows that meridians and tsubos are intrinsically connected with the body's internal organs and systems.

 Acupressure works through means of thumb and palm pressure, stretches and limb manipulations.

-At the same time, Shiatsu, affecting body and mind on deep level of the functioning of parasympathetic nervous system, will give the gift of deeper and restful sleep, clearer thinking and profound concentration.
+At the same time, Shiatsu, which affects the body and mind on a deep level of the functioning of the parasympathetic nervous system, will give the gift of deeper and restful sleep, clearer thinking and profound concentration.

 Shiatsu Therapy Plus+ providing services in Bucks County, PA 484.213.2938